 Dragon Speech Recognition is the most recommended tool of this type.
 You can use it to browse the Internet or navigate through emails and YouTube videos.
 But you can also use it for transcription, even if you write professionally.

 You might want to move away from traditional options, such as MS Word or Google Docs.
 Sure; they let you write perfectly well.
 But they don’t provide a distraction-free environment that lets you squeeze the highest levels of productivity out of yourself.

 You need better software, which makes navigation easy.
 Even if you’re working on an entire novel, you should be able to skip around chapters and work on multiple sections simultaneously.

 If you’re looking for great writing software, check out these options:

 Your work depends on the tools you use.
 You don’t have to invest a fortune in the right ones.
 But invest some time, so you can do the research and choose the ones that work for your needs.

 BIO: Vendy Adams took a long time to realize that anyone could write.
-She was always overwhelmed by assignments, until she saw the effects of practice and effort.
+She was always overwhelmed by assignments, until she saw the effects of practice and effort and she works as editor ResumeCoach.
 Vendy shares writing tips and tricks on her blog.